SKIP TO PAGE CONTENT

 facebook

 CPR/AED, BLS/AED and First Aid classes will be offered to all currently enrolled WTAMU students, faculty or staff members.
 The cost for the class will be $22 for the CPR class, BLS class and/or the First Aid Class.
-The classes will be held Fridays at 1 pm.
+Check with us at 806-651-3287 for scheduling times.
 We will need 3 people for the class to make with a limit of 6 per class.
-No shows or non-cancellations of at least one day prior to the class will result in a $25 fee.
+Nursing major students must check with the Nursing Department prior to scheduling with Student Medical Services.

 What is Hands Only CPR?